fanqingsong/fastapi-hive/docs/why.md

 Beyond the problem, developer also need to register some functions in main.py, such as router registering.

-So it is ideal for developer to maintain each related functional code files in one package folder, and register all service and function codes into app automatically.
+So it is ideal for developer to maintain each related functional code files in one container_name folder, and register all service and function codes into app automatically.

 For the classical code layout: